Kasowitz Scores Major Victory for Woodstock 50; Festival to Proceed

 On May 15, 2019, after a two-day hearing, New York State Supreme Court Justice Barry R. Ostrager agreed with Kasowitz in ruling that Dentsu did not have the right under the parties’ contract to unilaterally cancel Woodstock 50, enjoining Dentsu from cancelling the festival without Woodstock 50 LLC’s agreement.

-The Kasowitz team representing Woodstock 50 is led by founding partner Marc E. Kasowitz and includes partners Albert Shemmy Mishaan and David E. Ross and associates Nefertiti J. Alexander, Anna Stark, and Carolina Diaz-Martinez.
+The Kasowitz team representing Woodstock 50 is led by founding partner Marc E. Kasowitz and includes partners Albert Shemmy Mishaan and David E. Ross and associate Nefertiti J. Alexander.

 The case has received extensive media coverage, including